- Program Details

 Teaching is ongoing in the operating room, the clinic and on rounds every day.
-Residents also complete a one-semester course in research methods and participate in a head and neck cadaver dissection course.
+Residents also participate in a head and neck cadaver dissection course and in simulation and lab-based training programs for donor tissue harvest, osteotomies and other complex procedures.
 Scholarly activity is required and mentorship is provided by faculty members.

 Physical diagnosis training begins within the department and continues with a rotation to Clifton Family Medicine.
-Other rotations include five months in the Department of Anesthesiology, two months in the Department of Medicine, four months in the Department of Surgery, one month of Orthopedic Surgery and a one-month cosmetic surgery rotation at Monmouth.
+Residents spend five months in the Department of Anesthesiology, two months in the Department of Medicine and four months in the Department of Surgery.
+There are also rotations in pathology and in cosmetic maxillofacial surgery.

 Close cooperation among general dentistry residents, pediatric dentistry residents and those training in oral and maxillofacial surgery allows for team management of implant cases and a collaborative approach to the care of maxillofacial trauma patients, children with cleft lip and palate and individuals with congenital and acquired dentofacial deformities.

-The faculty consists of two full-time and one half-time board-certified oral and maxillofacial surgeons and a large number of committed part-time faculty members as well as two orthodontists, two maxillofacial prosthodontists, an oral pathologist, an otolaryngologist/head-and-neck surgeon and a craniofacial surgeon who is employed full-time by the institution.
+The faculty consists of two full-time and one half-time board-certified oral and maxillofacial surgeons and a large number of committed part-time faculty members as well as two orthodontists, a maxillofacial prosthodontist, an oral pathologist, an otolaryngologist/head-and-neck surgeon and a craniofacial surgeon who is employed full-time by the institution.
 Other medical and dental general practitioners and specialists are readily accessible.

 Use the links below to access additional information regarding the Oral and Maxillofacial Surgery Residency program.

-Dental students seeking residencies can apply via the PASS website - a function of the American Dental Education Association (ADEA) where instructions are posted and special requirements for each program are found.
+Dental students seeking a residency position can apply via the PASS website - a function of the American Dental Education Association (ADEA) where instructions are posted and special requirements for each program are found.
 You can access this website via portal.passweb.org.